jonhare/DISCnetMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 * How to extract _semantic_ features that can be used for transfer learning and finding similar features.

 ## Prerequisites
-As with part 1 of the tutorial, you'll use Python 3 language the `keras`.
-We'll also again be using the `scikit-learn` and `numpy` packages.
+To use this tutorial you'll use the Python 3 language with the `keras` deep learning library and the `tensorflow` backend.
+We'll also use the `scikit-learn` and `numpy` packages.
+For this lab we'll use a Jupyter notebook running in the cloud on [Google Colab](https://colab.research.google.com).
+Colab gives us free access to a virtual machine with GPU acceleration and all the prerequisite libraries pre-installed.

+	__Note:__ in Jupyter Notebooks, commands with an exclaimation mark (!) in front of them are shell commands, and will run just as if typed in a terminal (without the exclaimation mark).

-You'll need access to a computer with the following installed:
+If running locally you'll need access to a computer with the following installed:

 - `Python` (> 3.6)
 - `keras` (>= 2.0.0)